 These invertebrates are excellent housekeepers!
 They are well known, and well loved, for their cleaning and waste removal services.

 They can be found in the eastern part of the state, with the St John River acting as a natural boundary.
 Typically, they are not found any further north than Levy or Marion County, FL.
 But they also sometimes appear in the Florida Keys.

-The electric blue crayfish is an invertebrate, which means that it doesn’t have a spine.
+The electric blue crayfish is an invertebrate, which means that it does not have a spine.
 Instead, it relies on its exoskeleton to protect its internal organs.
 The exoskeleton is shed a few times a year to make room for growth.

-It’s the tougher exoskeleton that is responsible for the brilliantly blue coloring of these crayfish.
+It is the tougher exoskeleton that is responsible for the brilliantly blue coloring of these crayfish.
 Underneath that tough exterior, they tend to be a dull gray or pinkish red color.

 Electric blue crayfish have a relatively long lifespan.
 With proper care and attention, they typically live to be 5 or 6 years old.
 In the aquatic world, that is a fair old time!
 If you want your crayfish to live long and prosper, you’ll need to keep on top of water changes and testing.

 You see, electric blue crayfish are prone to ammonia poisoning.
 Frequent water changes can reduce the amount of ammonia they are exposed to, thus prolonging their lives.

 While these crustaceans resemble lobsters, they are much smaller.
-Ocean going lobsters may grow as large as 4 feet, but these cray fish tend to stop at 4 inches!
-If you’re lucky, they’ll top out at 6 inches.
+Ocean going lobsters may grow as large as 4 feet, but these cray fish tend to stop at 4 inches (10 cm)!
+If you’re lucky, they’ll top out at 6 inches (15 cm).

 Despite the small size, these creatures make a big difference to any tank they are placed in, thanks to their cleaning skills.

 When you look at an electric blue crayfish, the first thing you’ll notice is that beautiful blue coloring.
 It is absolutely gorgeous!
 Part of what makes them so captivating is the fact that you don’t see many creatures with natural blue colors in the wild.

 The reason that these crayfish are so vibrant is that they lack the gene to produce other pigments.
 This means that the blue is not diluted or washed out by yellows or reds.
 In the wild, Florida crayfish tend to have less vibrant colors.

 This is because they haven’t been so selectively bred.
 Captive, pet crayfish are bred from crayfish that carry the genetic mutation that makes them blue.
 Even in captive bred crayfish, the coloring can vary.
 Some a brilliant, cobalt blue, while others are a darker navy shade.

-Most of the time, the crayfish will have a base shed that is spotted and flecked by darker blue spots.
+Most of the time, the crayfish will have a base shell that is spotted and flecked by darker blue spots.
 They may also have white patches or highlights on the underside of their body.
 The dapple effect from all these different shades of blue makes these crayfish look like they’re sizzling with electricity.

 It is fair to assume that this is where they got their name.
 Just like us, Florida crayfish can become pale and washed out if they are sick.
 The temperature of the water, and their diet, may also have an effect on their signature color.

 In terms of their body structure, electric blue crayfish are very similar to lobsters, though they have a few unique features.
 When you look at a crayfish, you’ll notice that their hard shell, or carapace, is split into lots of different segments.
 This allows them greater mobility while still offering them protection.

 The main part of the body, where the segments are larger, is called the thorax.
 This part contains all the internal organs of the crayfish, including the brain.
 If you look at the top end of the thorax, you’ll notice some black, beady eyes.
 Near the eyes, you’ll also find the mouth, but this isn’t so easy to spot.

 To keep the eyes and head safe from predators, crayfish have a few little nubby horns on their face.
 They’re quite difficult to spot, but the idea is that they deter fish or other animals from chomping down on their head.
 Something else grows out of their head, but these are much easier to see!

 You’ll notice some antenna growing out of the front end.
 Usually, they have two long antennae and 2 – 4 short antennae.
 The long antennae are used to help the crayfish establish the layout of an area.
 They use them like a white cane to sweep the area and identify cracks, crevices, and rocks.
 The smaller antennae are more specialized.
 They are chemical receptors that can sniff out food, mates, and predators.

 They are also more flexible, which allows them to sense motion and movement in the water.
 Again, this helps them identify food, friends, and enemies but from a safe distance.

 Underneath the thorax, you’ll notice a lot of limbs!
 The electric blue crayfish has four pairs of legs and a pair of chelipeds.
 The legs are jointed to allow them greater mobility over uneven substrates and river beds.
 They also end in tiny little grabbers.
 These are used to hold onto uneven surfaces, plants, and rocks.

 Most of the time, the legs are referred to as ‘walking legs’ because that’s what they’re used for.
 It might seem like a no-brainer, but the term helps differentiate these legs from the smaller swimmerets that look a bit like legs.